wuzhengy/TAU/bootstrapNodes.md

-# TAU will initially simulate 1000 mobile devices on AWS global network to bootstrap the TAU messenger network.
-The nodes will allow each data item up to 100K.
-We will use docker system to deploy an initial DHT network over AWS.
-This does not violate server-less principle, it is a simulation of mobile phones on server for initial launching.
-Once we have enough real phones connected, we will reduce the AWS deployment.
+TAU will use torrent network to bootstrap the swarm.
+We basically merge ourself into torrent network DHT layer without participating seeding and downloading.
+It is estimated around 100m nodes existing in torrent.
+This is a very robust and big network for bootstrap.
+Our curent observation, in one minute, our app is able to discover about 10,000 torrent nodes with dht capability.
+We will maitain some dynamic DNS records to point to some dev machines IP just for contributing to the torrent network.